changecase/lombard-reimagined/README.md

 - 23nv9jvo=23jfFoaljv39460asBdfnasrnhonz;s

-If the password you used for this site was used on **any** other account of yours, change the password there two.
+If the password you used for this site was used on **any** other account of yours, change the password there too.
 Don't open yourself up to hacking.